EgoCross: Benchmarking Multimodal Large Language Models for Cross-Domain Egocentric Video Question Answering: Related Work

 \subsection{Cross-Domain Generalization}

 Cross-domain generalization is a broad and long-standing challenge in computer vision.
-Prior work has investigated it across various tasks, including image classification~\cite{zhu2019aligning,fu2021meta, zhang2022free, fu2022wave, zhuo2022tgdm,fu2023styleadv, zhang2025reliable, zhuo2024prompt}, action recognition~\cite{pan2020adversarial,xu2022aligning,lin2024human}, and object detection~\cite{fu2024cross, zheng2020cross,li2025domain, zhang2023global, fu2025ntire}, achieving remarkable progress via leveraging domain transfer, data augmentation, and efficient fine-tuning techniques.
+Prior work has investigated it across various tasks, including image classification~\cite{zhu2019aligning, fu2023styleadv, zhao2020learning}, object detection~\cite{zheng2020cross, li2025domain, zhang2022divide}, and action recognition~\cite{pan2020adversarial, xu2022aligning, chen2021m3net}, often leveraging domain transfer, data augmentation, efficient fine-tuning, and meta-learning techniques~\cite{chen2021blockmix}.
 However, these efforts have primarily focused on third-person viewpoints and low-level perception tasks.
 In egocentric video understanding, domain shifts are particularly pronounced due to drastic variations in scenes, task semantics, and camera motion.
-A closely related work~\cite{hatano2024multimodal} explores cross-domain few-shot recognition in egocentric videos, but it remains limited to low-level perception tasks.
-In contrast, EgoCross is the first benchmark specifically designed to evaluate cross-domain generalization in EgocentricQA, tackling both domain gap and high-level reasoning.
+While some works explore cross-domain few-shot recognition in egocentric videos~\cite{hatano2024multimodal} or leverage large models for few-shot knowledge transfer~\cite{ge2023connecting}, these remain limited to low-level perception tasks or more general settings.
+In contrast, EgoCross is the first benchmark specifically designed to evaluate cross-domain generalization in EgocentricQA, tackling both domain gap and high-level reasoning challenges.